 Pope John Paul II’s visit to Knock Shrine

-It is fitting that we celebrate the 10th anniversary of the Award at Knock Shrine where Pope Saint John Paul II visited in 1979.
+Pope Saint John Paul II visited Knock Shrine in 1979.
 His visit to Ireland from Saturday, 29th September to Monday, 1st October was the first visit by a pope to Ireland.

 On Sunday morning, 30th September he celebrated a Youth Mass for 300,000 at Ballybrit racecourse in Galway.
 It was here that the Pope uttered perhaps the most memorable line of his visit: “Young people of Ireland, I love you”.
 That afternoon, he travelled to Knock Shrine which he described as “the goal of my journey to Ireland”.
 The outdoor Mass at the Shrine was attended by 450,000. [source: wikipedia.org]